 in a big plastic container on the street corner and live chickens crammed into a room where two men sat in folding chairs, looking outside, smoking cigars.

 I thought about sacrifice.
-How little I know of it.
+And what I know of it.

 I met a bartender named Ariel who taught me how to Salsa between pouring mojitos.
 He took me into the bar’s walk-in freezer, then took me into his mouth like I was guava fruit.
 He said te amo, baby when he put me in a taxi at 2 A.M.
-I said it back and almost meant it.
+I said it back.

-I found ruin and salvation and I loved them the same.
+I found ruin and I found salvation and I loved them the same.